Tra Vinh: Over 100 underprivileged students received scholarships and self-defense course

-in the program named “Giving knowledge - Training skills”, FE CREDIT to help poor students have a chance to go to school and equip them with necessary skills.
+On October 25, hundreds of students of Tieu Can District in Tra Vinh were given scholarships and taught self-defense in the program named “Giving knowledge - Training skills”, organized by FE CREDIT with execution partner Saigon Children to help poor students have a chance to go to school and equip them with necessary skills.

 102 students received the scholarships.
 Photo: Saigon Children